 Please remember to update your contact details with us when you change address, telephone numbers and email address.

-When you arrive at the West Quay surgery, you will find a self-check in system in the main reception area on the ground floor.
-This system is to check-in to see a doctor or nurse without the need to inform the receptionists.
+When you arrive at the West Quay surgery, you will find self-check in systems in the main reception area on the ground floor.
+These systems allow you to check-in without the need to inform the receptionists.
 This is used to reduce queueing at the main reception desk.

 On arrival at Rhoose, please let the receptionist know you have arrived for your appointment.